AymanxMohamed/Tick-Tac-Toe-Game/README.md

 - Updated list of the whole single and multi mode game history

-- The ability to play any previous game from the `history` list
+- The ability to replay any previous game from the `history` list

 - in Server Application you have the same players  list with the ability to `toggle` server tatus
 ### Application Features details